JuanGQCadavid/Nebulon/raspberry/ssh-connection/readme.txt

 1. Have in the raspi a static wpa.conf with the nebulon network.
    -> static_wpa_supplicant.conf
+   -> ssid="nebulon", psk="nebulon-hotspot", key_mgmt=WPA-PSK

 2. Have in the raspi a volatile wpa.conf with the nebulon network.
-   -> wpa_supplicant.conf
+   -> wpa_supplicant-wlan0.conf

-3. Create a script that writes the general network configuration into wpa_supplicant.conf receiving parameters and followed by the nebulon network.
+3. Create a script that writes the general network configuration into wpa_supplicant-wlan0.conf receiving parameters and followed by the nebulon network.
    -> add_network.sh

 4. Call that script from a C program and compile the program
-   $ run make from the ~/Workspace/Nebulon/shh directory
+   $ run make from the ~/Workspace/Nebulon/shh-connection/files directory

-5. Give user ID permissions to that binary, and switch user:group to root:root
+   - The make compiles and gives the user ID necessary permissions to the binary

-6. Run the script connectin.sh
+5. Run the script connectin.sh

-7. Exit ssh connection (this from the app)
+6. Exit ssh connection (this from the app)

 ---------------------------

 IF THE NEBULIZER GOES OUT OF INTERNET

-1. Create a script that reinitilizes the wpa_supplicant.service if there is NOT internet connection.
+1. Create a script that reinitilizes the wpa_supplicant@wlan0.service if there is NOT internet connection.
 If there is internet connection do nothing.
    -> cron_try_again.sh